 - A summary of the Committee’s assessment of the performance of internal audit.

-The Committee may, at any time, report to the CEO/Information Commissioner any other matter it deems of sufficient importance to do so.
-In addition, at any time an individual committee member may request a meeting with the CEO/Information Commissioner.
+The Committee may, at any time, report to the CEO any other matter it deems of sufficient importance to do so.
+In addition, at any time an individual committee member may request a meeting with the CEO.

-The Committee must at all times ensures it maintains a direct reporting line to and from internal audit and act as a mechanism for internal audit to report to the CEO/Information Commissioner on functional matters.
+The Committee must at all times ensures it maintains a direct reporting line to and from internal audit and act as a mechanism for internal audit to report to the CEO on functional matters.

 The Committee will meet at least four (4) times per year.
 A special meeting may be held to review IPC’s annual financial statements.

-The Chair is required to call a meeting if requested to do so by the CEO/Information Commissioner, or another Committee member.
+The Chair is required to call a meeting if requested to do so by the CEO, or another Committee member.

-A meeting plan, including meeting dates and agenda items, will be agreed by the Committee each year.
+A meeting plan, including meeting dates and agenda items, will be agreed by the Committee and the IPC at the beginning of each calendar year.
+The estimated total remuneration per Independent Chair and Member will be determined based on the estimated number of meetings and monitored by the agency.
 The meeting plan will cover all the Committee’s responsibilities as detailed in this Charter.

 The Committee may deal with matters out of session as appropriate including by email, teleconference or in person.
 Minutes of any matters the Committee addresses out of session will be maintained by the Committee Secretariat.
 Matters may be separately minuted or recorded in the minutes of the next formal meeting.